 The charts below show the 'would recommend' percentages for the Friends and Family Test (FFT) for Inpatients and for Accident & Emergency (A&E).
 Figures are also shown to illustrate where the Trust sits in relation to the national average and the NHS England West Midlands region.
-National data has now also been published for the Outpatients Friends and Family Test, which is shown here for the first time.
+National data has now also been published for the Outpatient Friends and Family Test, so this data is now shown here.